ericwbailey/enchilada/CONTRIBUTING.md

 ### Submitting Feature Requests
-*A Feature Request is a new component or an enhancement to existing functionality.*
+>Feature Request is a new component or an enhancement to existing functionality.

 Feature Requests are welcome.
 It's up to you to make a strong case to convince the project team of the merits of this feature.
 Remember that your request will be prioritized accordingly and not all requests can always be implemented in a timely fashion.